Edward Allen Tamm

 Edward Allen Tamm (typically "E.A.
 Tamm" in FBI files, sometimes "Edward Tamm") (April 21, 1906 – September 22, 1985) worked for the Federal Bureau of Investigation (FBI), reaching the third-highest position as Assistant to the Director (J. Edgar Hoover) before accepting an appointment as a United States district judge of the United States District Court for the District of Columbia and then United States circuit judge of the United States Court of Appeals for the District of Columbia Circuit.

-Background
+Early life and education

 Edward Allen Tamm was born on April 21, 1906, in Saint Paul, Minnesota.
 His parents were Edward Allen Tamm and Lucille Catherine Buckley.
 In 1925, Tamm studied at St. Charles College of Helena, Montana.
 In 1930, he received an LLB from Georgetown University Law School.
-In 1965, he earned an LLD from the same schoool.
-In 1971, he earned a JSD from Suffolk University Law School.

 Career

 In 1928, Tamm arrived in Washington, where he Georgetown University Law School and graduated in 1930.

 FBI

 In 1930, Tamm joined what was then the Bureau of Information (and in 1935 became the FBI) as a special agent.
 In 1934, he became a special assistant to the FBI Director.
 In 1940, he became the Assistant to the Director, second only to Clyde Tolson.
 In 1945, Tamm served as FBI "special adviser" in the US delegation to the United Nations Conference on International Organization.

 In his 2009 book The FBI and the Catholic Church, 1935-1962, author Steve Rosswurm devoted a chapter to Tamm.
 Rosswurm credits Tamm, "the FBI's highest-ranking Catholic, in forging the alliance" between the FBI and the Catholic Church during the 1930s and 1940s.

 (On May 5, 1949, Hoover appointed D.M.
 Ladd to Tamm's Number 3 position of Assistant to the Director.
 Ladd took over "supervision of all the FBI's investigative activities in both criminal and subversive fields.")